michaelsking1993/jurassic-park-api-test/README.md

 - `GET /species/:id_or_title`
   - Returns a species with the given ID, including how many dinosaurs in the park pertain to this species.
   - **can pass EITHER an ID, OR a name/title of the species**.
-  - Status code will be a 200, or a 404 not found if no species can be found with the given ID or title.
+  - Status code will be a 200, or a 404 Not Found if no species can be found with the given ID or title.

 - `POST /species`
   - Creates a species with the passed parameters
   - The request body must be formatted as follow: `{ species: { title: STRING, dietary_type: "herbivore"/"carnivore" } }`
   - Returns the species object created, or a a helpful error message.
-  - Status code will be a 201 created, or a 422 Unprocessable Entity
+  - Status code will be a 201 created, or a 422 Unprocessable Entity if any of the parameters are invalid.

 - `PATCH /species/:id`
   - Updates a species with the passed parameters.
   - The request body must be formatted as follows (note that only 1 of the following keys need to be present to update the species): `{ species: { title: STRING, dietary_type: "herbivore"/"carnivore" } }`
   - Returns the species object that was updated.
-  - Status code will be a 200, or a 404
+  - Status code will be a 200, or a 404 Not Found if no species can be found with the given ID.

 <a name="database-structure"></a>
 ## Database Structure